 Already curious what the Bishnoi 29 rules are?
 Find it here.
 These 29 rules can be classified into four categories:

-Conservation of nature and protection of all life forms – As already mentioned above, the Bishnoi community is prohibited from killing animals and felling trees.
+Conservation of nature and protection of all life forms – As already mentioned above, killing animals and felling trees is prohibited in a Bishnoi community .
 Before using dung as fuel, they have to ensure that no insects could die from fire.
-Since felling of trees is not allowed, they do not use wood as fuel and timber, except dead twigs and branches.
+Since felling of trees is not allowed, Bishnois do not use wood as fuel, except dead twigs and branches.

 Another interesting Bishnoi rule is the abstinence from wearing blue clothes.
-In India, blue dye is traditionally obtained from indigo plant.
-The explanation behind this is that extraction of the blue dye entails cutting large volumes of indigo shrubs.
+In India, indigo plant is the major traditional source of blue dye.
+Extraction of the blue dye entails cutting large volumes of indigo shrubs.

-Personal hygiene and good health – The people of Bishnoi village have to drink only filtered water and milk to prevent contamination and should take a bath daily.
-(Side thought: Filtration, though, may not be enough to remove all disease-causing bacteria.)
-They are also prohibited from smoking tobacco and drinking alcohol.
+Personal hygiene and good health – The people of Bishnoi village have to drink only filtered water and milk to prevent contamination (Side thought: Filtration, though, may not be enough to remove all disease-causing bacteria).
+They should take a bath daily.
+Bishnois are also prohibited from smoking tobacco and drinking alcohol.

 Good morale and social behavior – Seven of the 29 tenets deal with healthy social behavior such as not lying, watching ones speech, no stealing, not condemning someone, and to not engage in useless debates.
 This part of the Bishnoi 29 rules is much like the Christian’s 10 Commandments.